Table of Contents

 The thermometer icons mean the Player’s main chip is hotter than normal.
 The half-red thermometer icon means that the Player’s chip temperature is between 80 and 85 ℃, and the Player will throttle the CPU ( decreasing performance) to keep the temperature below 80 ℃.
 The completely red thermometer icon means that the Player’s chip temperature is above 85 ℃, and the Player will throttle both the CPU and GPU ( decreasing performance even further) to keep the temperature below 85 ℃.
 Why the overheating?
 Most probably, content pushed to players is somehow too heavy.
 You might not realize it, but adding too many Playlists or transparent content might put too much of a burden on the Player.
 What can you do?
 Here are some possible solutions:

-• Try removing some content, combining multiple Widgets into single Widgets, or contacting our support team and asking for help to optimize your Show or content.
+- Try removing some content, combining multiple Widgets into single Widgets, or contacting our support team and asking for help to optimize your Layout or content.

-• Add a passive heat sink.
+- Add a passive heat sink.
 They are cheap.
+See a few examples on ebay.
 Note that our Players come pre-installed with a heat sink.

 You can override standard behavior and disable both icons.
 Make sure that you understand the risks of doing so.

-• Go to the “Monitors” list and edit the monitor in question.
+- Go to the “Screens” list and edit the screen in question.

-Keep in mind that we do not recommend that you remove the warning icons without troubleshooting.
-You should investigate and remedy the issue rather than hide the warnings.
+Please keep in mind that we do not recommend removing the warning icons without troubleshooting.
+Rather than hiding the warnings, you should investigate and remedy the issue.

 Recovering your Player through a USB flash drive